Frederick Watts

 Frederick Watts (May 9, 1801 – August 17, 1889), was an agricultural reformer, lawyer and businessman.
 He is termed the “Father of the Pennsylvania State University”.
-He headed the U.S. Department of Agriculture as Commissioner of Agriculture from 1871-1877 under President Ulysses S. Grant.
+He headed the U.S. Department of Agriculture as commissioner of agriculture from 1871 to 1877 under President Ulysses S. Grant.

 He served as President of the Board of Trustees of Pennsylvania State University (originally known as the Farmer’s High School, then Pennsylvania Agricultural College) from its founding in 1855 through 1874 and helped to organize many elements of the Land Grant University movement in America.
 He was President of the Cumberland Valley Railroad from 1840 to 1873.
 This early railroad ran from Chambersburg to Harrisburg in 1837 and introduced the first "sleeping cars" in America; the bunks were made of three rows of upholstered boards that folded up during the day and then hung from connecting leather straps at night.
 The first such car, the "Chambersburg," began service in 1839 and the "Carlisle" followed soon afterwards.